 Due to a stockholder is unsecured, non-interest, and arose mainly from FEMI's payment of the Company's bank loans, including interests and penalties, aggregating to P3.0 billion, and the cost of acquisition of shares of MRTHII amounting to P180.0 million.
 Over the years, the amount of liability was reduced mainly through repayments and conversion of FEMI advances into equity.
-Repayments amounting to P37,822,513 was made during the year ended December 31, 2021 (2020 - P28,538,085).
-No conversions to equity was made during the year ended December 31, 2021 and 2020.
+Repayments amounting to P4,793,116 was made during the year ended December 31, 2022 (2021 - P37,822,513).
+No conversions to equity were made during the year ended December 31, 2022 and 2021.

 On November 2, 2018, the Company entered into a Repayment Agreement with FEMI for the repayment of advances to the latter.
-To enable the Company to make its repayments to the extent of P300.0 million, the Company assigns to FEMI for a period of fifteen (15) years commencing on January 30, 2020 and ending on January 30, 2034, its receipts from depot royalty income.
+To enable the Company to make its repayments to the extent of P300.0 million, the Company assigns to FEMI for a period of fifteen (15) years commencing on January 30, 2021 and ending on January 30, 2034, its receipts from depot royalty income.
 On April 11, 2019, the BOD of the Company passed a resolution approving the Company's agreement with FEMI that in consideration of FEMI not charging interest on the outstanding obligations of the Company, the Company agreed to partially repay the advances from FEMI by way of allocating to FEMI dividends and other income from affiliates of the Company in addition to the assignment of depot royalties.

 FEMI, in its letter of support to the Company, committed not to demand payment of the amount due from the Company for a period of at least twelve (12) months from reporting date or until such time that the Company has the ability to pay in accordance with the Repayment Agreement above.
-As the Company has the unconditional right to defer settlement of the advances for at least 12 months from reporting date, the amount was classified as non-current liability as at December 31, 2021 and 2020.
+As the Company has the unconditional right to defer settlement of the advances for at least 12 months from reporting date, the amount was classified as non-current liability as at December 31, 2022 and 2021.